 The market prices of securities may fluctuate significantly when interest rates change.
 When interest rates rise, the value of fixed income securities held by the Fund, generally goes down.
-Interest rates have been historically low, so the Fund faces a heightened risk that interest rates may rise.
 Generally, the longer the maturity or duration of a fixed income security, the greater the impact of a rise in interest rates on the security's value.
 However, calculations of duration and maturity may be based on estimates and may not reliably predict a security's price sensitivity to changes in interest rates.
 Moreover, securities can change in value in response to other factors, such as credit risk.
 In addition, different interest rate measures (such as short- and long-term interest rates and U.S. and foreign interest rates), or interest rates on different types of securities or securities of different issuers, may not necessarily change in the same amount or in the same direction.
 When interest rates go down, the Fund's yield will decline.
 Also, when interest rates decline, investments made by the Fund may pay a lower interest rate, which would reduce the income received by the Fund.
+The Federal Reserve may raise interest rates.
+Any interest rate increases in the future may cause the value of fixed-income securities to decrease.